-You’re at university (law or non-law) and you want to know what you should be doing.
-Here is a brief checklist to get you started:
+You’re at university (law or non-law) and want to know what you should be doing.
+Here’s a brief checklist to get you started:

 Keep up with the business sections on newspapers’ websites to improve your commercial awareness, but also read the more specific legal press – a couple of the more reputable broadsheet newspapers also have great law sections.

-Work with your university careers adviser on your application and interview technique, and start to think about where you might like to apply for a vac scheme/mini-pupillage next year.
+Work with your university careers adviser on your application and interview technique, and start to think about where you might like to apply for a vacation scheme/mini-pupillage next year.

 Get some practical work experience at a law firm, barristers’ chambers or legal advice centre – this could count towards your QWE.
 Explore the range of diversity organisations that help future lawyers.

 Continue to work hard at your academic studies.
-Recruiters want to see exemplary grades and yes, your first-year grades do count!
+Recruiters want to see exemplary grades and yes, your first-year grades count!

-Join your university's student law society who will be able to support you with events, presentations, information sessions and more.
-Plus, you will be able to meet other students in the same position as you.
+Join your university’s student law society.
+They will support you with events, presentations, information sessions and more.
+Plus, you can meet other students in the same position as you.

 Engage with some of the extracurricular options at university (eg, sport, debating, mooting or music) to make yourself into a well-rounded candidate.